samwells9/samwells9.github.io/_pages/blog.md

     I hope it serves as a useful resource as you navigate your own path to a PhD in Statistics.
 </p>
 <p>
-    Access the full guide here: <a href="/files/GradSchoolGuideStatistics2025.pdf">Statistics PhD Admissions Guide</a>
+    Access the full guide here: <a href="/files/GradSchoolGuideStatistics2025.pdf">Maximizing Admission Likelihood: A Guide for BYU Undergraduates in Preparation for Graduate Work in Statistics</a>
 </p>

 </details>